apify/apify-docs/sources/platform/storage/request_queue.md

 ### Distributivity {#distributivity}

 Request queue includes a locking mechanism to avoid concurrent processing of one request by multiple clients (for example Actor runs).
 You can lock a request so that no other clients receive it when they fetch the queue head, with an expiration period on the lock so that requests which fail processing are eventually unlocked and retried.

 This feature is seamlessly integrated into Crawlee, requiring minimal extra setup.
-By default, requests are locked for the same duration as the timeout for processing requests in the crawler (`requestHandlerTimeoutSecs`) (TODO link).
+By default, requests are locked for the same duration as the timeout for processing requests in the crawler ([`requestHandlerTimeoutSecs`](https://crawlee.dev/api/next/basic-crawler/interface/BasicCrawlerOptions#requestHandlerTimeoutSecs)).
 If the Actor processing the request fails, the lock expires, and the request is processed again eventually.
-For more details, refer to the Crawlee documentation (TODO link).
+For more details, refer to the [Crawlee documentation](https://crawlee.dev/docs/next/experiments/experiments-request-locking).

 In the following example, we demonstrate how we can use locking mechanisms to avoid concurrent processing of the same request.